nxproject/workspace/readmes/README_VISUALS.md

 |buttonGap|2|Size of gap between buttons|
 |toolbarGap|2|Size of the toolbar separator|

-Note that you must use double quotes where indicated.
+Each option is enetered in its own line and you must use double quotes where indicated.

 [Home](../README.md)